PointerOffset/GlooGenPlugin/README.md

 These dependencies are accounted for in `GlooGenPlugin.csproj`.
 Restoring packages should install the dependencies and building will automatically copy the required DLLs to Resonite's `Libraries` path along with the plugin itself as long as `ResonitePath` has been specified in the project file or as an environment variable.

-A recent .Net SDK such as .Net8 will work fine for building.
+A recent .Net SDK such as _.Net 8.0_ will work fine for building.
 The project file targets framework `net472` for comaptability with Resonite's Mono runtime.

 ## Building
-A recent .Net SDK such as _.Net 8.0_ will work fine for building.
-The project file targets framework `net472` for comaptability with Resonite's Mono runtime.

 1. Clone the Repository:
     ```